gbarboteau/Py-Gyver/README.md

 # Py Gyver
-Help Mac Gyver to escape from his prison!
+Help Mac Gyver to escape his prison!

 To play the game:
+- Create a virtual environment in Python 3
 - Run *requirements.txt* to install the required libraries
 - Run *main.py*